-Grants will be subject to the standard UKRI grant conditions however the following additional grant conditions will be added to this call.
+Grants will be subject to the standard UK Research and Innovation grant conditions however the following additional grant conditions will be added to this call:

-GAC 1: start date of the grant
+GAC 1 - Start date of the grant

-Notwithstanding RGC 5.2 Starting Procedures, this grant must start by 01 October 2021.
-No slippage of start date beyond 01 October 2021 will be permitted.
+Notwithstanding RGC 5.2 Starting Procedures, this grant must start by 01 October 2021 - no slippage of start date beyond 01 October 2021 will be permitted.
 Expenditure may be incurred prior to the start of the grant and be subsequently charged to the grant, provided that it does not precede the date of the offer letter.

-GAC 2: grant extensions
+GAC 2 - Grant extensions

 No slippage or grant extensions (beyond exceptional circumstances in line with the Equality Act 2010) will be allowed.
 EPSRC will not be responsible for any cost overrun incurred during the course of this grant.
-The research organisation or organisations will be required to make up any shortfall from alternative sources.
+The Research Organisation(s) will be required to make up any shortfall from alternative sources.

-GAC 3: equality, diversity and inclusion
+GAC 3 - Equality, diversity and inclusion

-In addition to RGC 3.4, the grant holder is expected to prepare a full equality diversity and inclusion plan for the duration of this grant to demonstrate best practice in equality, diversity and inclusion throughout the lifetime of this funding award.
-This must be received by the project officer within three months of the grant start date.
+In addition to RGC 3.4, the Grant Holder is expected to prepare a full equality diversity and inclusion plan for the duration of this grant to demonstrate best practice in equality, diversity and inclusion throughout the lifetime of this funding award.
+This must be received by the Project Officer within 3 months of the grant start date.

-GAC 4: naming and branding
+GAC 4 - Naming and branding